Roman Mars (RM): This is 99% Invisible. I’m Roman Mars.

 N: Let’s jump ahead, you probably want to know, did I write that stuff?

 DV: Well I’ll be straight-up honest with you.
 I think you did.
-I can pick out about 15 to 20 that seem to me to be the same guy who did Nikko, who would be you.
+I can pick out about 15 to 20 that seems to me to be the same guy who did Nikko, who would be you.
 But if I’m wrong…

 NCC: Here’s the deal.
 When I was a kid growing up in the city, I’m talking a little kid.
 On Sunday, we would go to a march in Oakland for civil rights, for a peace march.
 On Monday, I’d go to school, and I ‘d get the sh*t kicked out of me by the very people were out putatively trying to help.
 And this sounds absurd now.
 But it was all in my mind, it was all put together.
 If you get right down to it, how does a boring suburban kid rebel against their parents?
 They go to the opposite extreme of what their parents believe in.
 But I repent.
 I’m a hardcore green activist now, man.
 Have some more cheese, man.